justudin/backpropagation/README.md

    	-- Date:      February 2014

 3. Past Usage:
-	The attributes or parameters which we used for collecting the dataset is referred from the paper"The discovery of experts’ decision rules from qualitative bankruptcy data using backpropagation algorithms" by Muhammad Syafrudin*, Alex Syaekhoni.
+	The attributes or parameters which we used for collecting the dataset is referred from the paper"The discovery of expertsâ€™ decision rules from qualitative bankruptcy data using backpropagation algorithms" by Muhammad Syafrudin*, Alex Syaekhoni.

 4. Number of Instances: 250